 The following product review is NOT sponsored by Polaroid.
 There are NO sponsored reviews nor advertisements on this website, EcoSport DIY Series.

 A pitch-black highway illuminated with just the headlights and fog lights presents an opportunity to test the night-vision feature of the Polaroid N302.
 Please note also that the video was taken through a dark tint.

 To watch the video demonstrating the enhanced low-light capability of a Polaroid N302 dash camera (night vision), head directly to Polaroid N302 Dashcam Road Test.

 In 2017, Ford EcoSport Philippines (FESP) has entered into a partnership with Petron, entitling its club members of exclusive perks and privileges.
 FESP members can avail of an exclusive FESP Petron Value Card (with FESP logo), enabling the holder to earn extra points not available in ordinary Petron value cards.
-This card was issued to me last year when I became an official club member, but it was only recently that was able to get it.
+This card was issued to me when I was still an active club member.

 For inquiries about FESP or this exclusive Petron value card, click here.